thebeebs/devstarworkshop/instructions/missions/scale.md

 ![alt text](scale01.PNG)

 3. Increment the number of instances to 2.
-Please note that adding more than 2 CPUs do not give you any more points or advantages.
+Please note that adding more than 2 instances do not give you any more points or advantages.

 ![alt text](scale02.PNG)